Marlston-cum-Lache

 Marlston-cum-Lache is a former civil parish, now in the parishes of Dodleston and Eaton and Eccleston, in the Cheshire West and Chester district and ceremonial county of Cheshire in England.
 In 2001 it had a population of 112, increasing to 166 at the 2011 Census.
 Marlston cum Lache is served by the A483 road which is the main road to Chester.
-The civil parish was abolished in 2015 and became part of Dodleston and Eaton and Eccleston.
+Marlston-cum-Leach was formerly a township in the parish of St Mary-on-the-Hill, in 1866 Marlston cum Lache became a separate civil parish, on 1 April 2015 the parish was abolished and merged with Dodleston, part also went to form "Eaton and Eccleston".

 "Cum" in its name is Latin for "with".